infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 - The number of children served by each caregiver is critical to higher quality care.Poor caregiver to child ratio not only inhibits social interaction, but also influences the way caregiver responds to the needs of the children.
 Although young children in group care often fail to thrive, tend to be sickly and often demanding of attention; provision of supportive and stable caregiver to child relationships is of paramount importance (Page 75)

 ## Screening & Regular Checks
-### Under 5 : Focus should be on
+### Under 5: Focus should be on
   - Physical health growth, diet, immunization, teeth,
   - Experience of caring relationships and emotional well being
   - Monitoring development and milestones with respect to speech, language, motor skills. mission and hearing play pre literacy skills social and self help skills

-### Middle years 5 to 10 years:Focus should be on
+### Middle years 5 to 10 years: Focus should be on
   - physical health and management of specific health conditions, growth monitoring, communication skills, selfcare ability to make relationships and to relate to peers,
   - mental and emotional health including depression, exercise, balance diet,
-  - progress at School, awareness of basic safety issues,
+  - progress at School, awareness of basic safety issues
   - cope with physical and emotional changes associated with puberty,
   - access to accurate and simple information about sexual activity immunization dental health experience of caring relationships

-### Adolescence and leaving care 11 to 18 years
+### Adolescence and leaving care 11 to 18 years: Focus should be on
   - Ability to take responsibility for own health including management of specific health conditions communication and interpersonal skills education and social progress lifestyle including diet and physical activity
   - ensuring immunization are up-to-date mental and emotional health including depression understanding of issues relating to sexual and sexual activity
   - access to information and advice about health issues including this of alcohol and substance use to